- Team of eight doctors including haematologists, haemato-oncologists and stem cell transplant team.

 How does the HSCT Treatment Work?

 The goal of AHSCT is to reset the patient’s immune system to stop it from attacking nerve cells in your body.
 During the treatment, doctors collect bone marrow stem cells from the blood and freeze them.
-These "haematopoietic stem cells" are at such an early stage of development that they haven't acquired the flaws that trigger MS. The faulty immune system is then destroyed using chemotherapy.
+The faulty immune system is then destroyed using chemotherapy.
 The thawed-out stem cells are re-infused into the patient’s blood to reboot the immune system.

 Recent studies have shown that in patient’s e with relapsing-remitting multiple sclerosis, AHSCT was linked to a significant reduction in disability on average.
 Eighty percent of the people treated who were followed for 4 years had no more relapses, and 87% had no worsening of their level of disability.